AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 Correlation: measuring extent to which different variables are interdependant.

+`df.corr()` - Find pairwise correlation of `int64` or `float64` dtypes
+- entry in the matrix indicates correlation between the two variables

 Pearson correlation: measures strength of correleation for continuous numerical variables by giving correlation coefficent and P-value.
 - coefficent: strength and direction of correlation
 - P-value: how certain we are about the calculated correlation coefficent